maurergroup/md_tian2/README.md

 Md xia4 tian1 is a very important program.
 It helps to better the world. jqrw sxrw=n! wr wj nA r sxrw nTrw!

+Annotations from Sebastian Wille:

+input file:

+  pip: projectile initial position
+  pul: projectile upper limit
+  T in POSCAR file stands for "True", means atom is NOT fixed and can move (F means atom is fixed and cannot move) Repetition of the slab in init file via: conf merge 'Path/File' <x_rep> <y_rep>